 The recording process is as scattershot as the influences Prince wears on his eccentric golden sleeve.
 The outcome of multiple failed attempts at crafting a dense, sprawling monolith of an LP, it’s something short of a miracle that Sign o’ the Times was even released; a testament to Prince’s unbelievable work ethic and talent.
 Comprised from the wreckage of three abandoned projects, the ironic cohesion of the record is what earned it the reviews it received, as well as help keep its presence looming over the year ’87, even as it was initially overshadowed by the burgeoning popularity of hip hop in the mainstream, as well as other large competitors releasing albums that year.
 1987 was a transitional year for music, and Prince certainly made himself a part of the conversation with this one.

-Four tracks had already been conceived for the album, with three of them (“I Could Never Take the Place of Your Man”, “Teacher, Teacher”, and “Strange Relationship”) being pulled from the expanding Vault, having been sitting around since Spring-Summer ’82 (“I Could Never…” and “Teacher, Teacher”) and January ’83 (“Strange Relationship”)2.
+Four tracks had already been conceived for the album, with three of them (“I Could Never Take the Place of Your Man,”, “Teacher, Teacher,” and “Strange Relationship”) being pulled from the ever-expanding Vault, having been sitting around since Spring-Summer ’82 (“I Could Never Take the Place of Your Man” and “Teacher, Teacher”) and January ’83 (“Strange Relationship”)2.
 Likely as a way to appease to Wendy & Lisa during a tumultuous time, Prince allowed the pair to add sitar and various exotic overdubs to “Strange Relationship” while he was away in France for pre-production on Under the Cherry Moon.
 “Dream Factory” was recorded in December ’85, the same time recording work on Parade had finished.
-Unsure of how to succeed the celebratory soundtrack, The Purple One waited a month, and then recorded two more tracks in January when he had himself holed up at Sunset Sounds for the month; recording a large amount of material for himself and various artists.
+Unsure of how to succeed the celebratory soundtrack, The Purple One waited a month, and then recorded two more tracks in January while he had himself holed up at Sunset Sounds for the month; recording a large amount of material for himself and various artists.

 Once the console was installed to his Galpin Blvd Home Studio, there was seemingly no way to minimize his recording output.
 Nine more songs were recorded at the home studio throughout March and April, with another being tracked at Washington Avenue Warehouse.
 A track listing was compiled shortly after “Starfish and Coffee” was completed on April 20th, 1985; wildly different from what we would eventually get, as only three songs from Sign o’ the Times were listed, all with slight to drastic differences.
 Rather than remain satisfied, Prince continued recording, tracking “In a Large Room with No Light” on May 4th, 1986, and “It” on May 11th.

 Preparing to depart overseas a little under a month later, tensions within The Revolution came to a head.
 Wendy & Lisa, as well as other key members, had grown upset with their shrinking roles in the band, and frustrated with the change in musical direction.
-Realizing The Revolution could not keep up onstage with him any longer; frustrated with their perceived inability to transition to an R&B style, the band was broken up.
-Before all this however, before even leaving the country; “Hot Thing” was tracked on August 6th, with “Forever in My Life” following the next day, during the midst of a creative outburst that started a month earlier with the tracking of “Train”, including a couple of songs that would become intended for what would’ve been the original Crystal Ball.
+Realizing The Revolution could not keep up onstage with him any longer, frustrated with their perceived inability to transition to an R&B style, Prince finally broke up the band.
+Before all this however, before even leaving the country, “Hot Thing” was tracked on August 6th, with “Forever in My Life” following the next day, during the midst of a creative outburst that started a month earlier with the tracking of “Train,” including a couple of songs that would become intended for what would’ve been the original Crystal Ball.
 That album only came to fruition once The Revolution disbanded, forcing Prince to scrap Dream Factory upon returning home after the infamous final show of The Parade Tour in Yokohama, Japan; September 6th, 1986.